api7/cloud-cli/docs/manual/configuring-cloud-cli.md

-This section will introduce how to configure cloud-cli with credentials for accessing API7 CLOUD.
+This section will introduce how to configure cloud-cli with credentials for accessing API7 Cloud.

 # Create Access Token
 First, you need to log in to [API7 Cloud Web Console](https://console.api7.cloud) to create an **Access Token** associated with your account.